 Abel Tasman National Park

 Abel Tasman National Park, known for its coastal hiking track has an abundance of golden beaches, inlets and private lagoons.
 The park has a mild climate and is a special place to visit at any time of the year.
-Enjoy a scenic cruise through the sounds or take a kayaking tour around it’s many sheltered bays.
-Enjoy the melodious birdsong and get up close to some of the park’s many animal residents, including native bats, geckos, birds and marine mammals - fur seals and dolphins.
+Why not enjoy a scenic cruise through the Sounds or take a kayaking tour around its many sheltered bays?
+Relax to the melodious birdsong and get up close to some of the park’s many animal residents, including native bats, geckos, birds and marine mammals - fur seals and dolphins.

 SUGGESTED ACTIVITY - Two Gods - Self Guided Nature Walk & Kayak

 Two Gods - two islands, sandy beaches and a fascinating stretch of coastline.
 The Two Gods tour highlights the best of the Abel Tasman in a day.
 You will explore the realm of Tangaroa the god of the sea and Tane Mahuta god of the forest and hear about the life that lives in each space.
 Both by land and sea, this is a trip you will remember, as you live and breath the soul of the Abel Tasman.
 Kayak the length of the Tonga Island Marine Reserve from Awaroa to Onehahuti, then spend the afternoon walking unguided from Onetahuti to Bark Bay.
 Includes lunch.